rabbah/nimbella-cli/doc/nim.md

-rep % How To Use the Nimbella Command Line Tool
+% How To Use the Nimbella Command Line Tool
 %
 %